blindij/talk_eunis19/presentation.md

 ???
 * Currently more than 20 workshops all over the Nordic Region + Estonia
 * Approx. 600 people have been Workshop participants
-* Four workshops this month (Chalmers, Univ.
-Helsinki, Univ. of Oslo, Univ. of Alborg)
+* Four workshops this May and June: Chalmers, Univ.
+Helsinki, Univ. of Oslo, Univ. of Alborg
+* This autumn: NTNU, KTH (Stockholm), Univ i Aarhus, Aalto (Espoo)

 ---